 - W2: Funds designated to one or more of the CRPs

-- W3: Donor funds specifically earmarked to a CRP through a center
+- W3: Donor funds specifically earmarked to a PTF through a center

 - Bilateral: Funds raised directly by CGIAR Centers through concepts notes and proposals.
-Centers decide to which CRP they want to map their bilateral and not the donor who decides.
+Centers decide to which PTF they want to map their bilateral and not the donor who decides.

 A case study is an in-depth, detailed examination of a particular case (or cases) within a real-world context.
 Generally, a case study can highlight nearly any individual, group, organization, event, belief system, or action.
 A case study does not necessarily have to be one observation, but may include many observations (one or multiple individuals and entities across multiple time periods, all within the same case study).